Compute the eligible share within cutout cells in the overlap with shapes.

 files) are stored.
 If set, the directory will not be deleted and the

 intermediate files can be examined.
+The path must be a valid path.

 data_format (str, optional) – The data format used to retrieve the data.
 Only relevant for ERA5 data.
 The default is ‘grib’.